torchbox/tbxforms/CONTRIBUTING.md

 npm install
 ```

-### Python testing
+### Testing

-Run the Python tests with `poetry run pytest`.
+This project uses [pytest 7.0.x](https://docs.pytest.org/en/7.0.x/) and [tox](https://github.com/tox-dev/tox) for backend testing.

+Generally you should use `tox`, though for quick testing during development you may want to just run `pytest` for ease.

+#### Run tests using single package versions

+`poetry run pytest` will run tests in whatever Python/package versions you have activated/installed.

+#### Run tests against all supported package versions

+`poetry run tox` will run tests against our supported package matrix.

+#### Updating snapshots

-If your changes cause snapshot tests to fail, verify that the changes you have caused are expected.
-Update the snapshots with `poetry run pytest --snapshot-update`.
+If your changes cause the snapshot tests to fail:

+1. Verify that the changes you have caused are expected - don't just blindly update the snapshots, they're there for a reason.
+2. Run `poetry run pytest --snapshot-update` to update the snapshots.

 ## Publishing

 1. `pre-commit` - run linters
-2. `pytest` - run backend tests
+2. `poetry run tox` - run backend tests against our supported package matrix.
 3. Bump project version in pyproject.toml and package.json
 4. Update CHANGELOG headings (add a new heading beneath the "Unreleased" heading)
 5. `poetry lock --no-update` - Lock python packages